commune-ai/modules/dev/dev/README.md

 ## Advanced Configuration

-The Dev module can be configured with various parameters:
+The Agent module can be configured with various parameters:

 - `model`: Choose which LLM to use (default: "anthropic/claude-3.7-sonnet")
 - `temperature`: Control creativity (0.0-1.0)